Florida Law Enforcment Analyst Training Program FAQ

 For more information regarding the application requirements, please visit the Programs page and select either FLEAT or FLEAA (please note that there is a requirements page with more information on the analyst academy application).

-Q: How do I know if I qualify to attend the Florida Law Enforcement Analyst Training?
+Q: How do I know if I qualify to attend the Florida Law Enforcement Analyst Training (FLEAT)?

 Q: I perform analytical tasks but my title doesn't reflect that.
 Can I still attend any of the training?